Study Abroad in Paris

 This may sound backward, but don’t make your airfare an afterthought.
 Most semester-long study abroad programs do not include airfare, which, along with visas, is your responsibility.
 Take advantage of youth fares on Air France’s website.
 Select “more options” when searching for a flight.
 You can then change passengers from “adult” to “young adult,” which, if available, shows youth-discounted fares.

 If you have a visa that allows it and want more flexibility on your return date, it may be possible to buy an open-return ticket (sometimes, you need a fixed roundtrip ticket to obtain a visa, check with your consulate), allowing you to select the date of return after your arrive in Paris.
 This can solve any overlapping time problems that may occur during your semester abroad.

-Also, visit www.studentuniverse.com and www.statravel.com for discounted flights and travel insurance.
+Also, visit www.studentuniverse.com and www.statravel.com for discounted flights and shop around for travel insurance.

 Once you arrive in Paris

 We do not recommend bringing thousands of dollars to Paris, but having €200-€300 upon arrival is helpful.
 Withdrawing cash at an ATM (with a debit card) is the best way to get a good exchange rate.
 Check with your home bank about withdrawal limits and fixed international withdrawal fees.
 You can find some ATM Locations in Paris at the Visa ATM locator.